 - Summer Enrollment: Apr 1 (priority) /May 1

 The ASU Higher Education Program offers a Master of Arts (M.A.) in Higher Education, with a concentration in Community College and University Leadership.
 Graduates with this concentration qualify for a wide variety of administrative and leadership positions in areas such as academic administration, financial aid, multicultural student development, institutional research, residence life, media relations, advancement, international education, and career development.
 The program integrates theory and practice to enable graduates to address the diverse and complex demands of leadership in today's rapidly changing educational environments.

 The Community College & University Leadership concentration is offered both on the main ASU campus and off-campus through ASU's distance education program.

 - Students on campus may attend part-time or full-time, attending classes in the evenings.
 Each class meets one night per week.

-- Students in the distance education program join a part-time, hybrid cohort and take two classes each term (including summers) for two years.
-Classes meet on weeknight evenings or on weekends at a designated site.
+- Students in the distance education program join a part-time, online cohort and take two classes each term (including summers) for two years.
+Classes meet on weeknight evenings or on weekends.